Tom-Merritt/Quiz-Manager-Web-App/README.md

 # Quiz-Manager-Web-App
-A Quiz Manager Web Application built with PHP, MYSQL and JavaScript
+A Quiz Manager Web Application built with PHP, MYSQL and JavaScript.

 This project was built during my apprenticeship and went towards my final grade.
 A brief was supplied, I then had to come up with a solution to meet the requirements.

 In short, the application will be used to manage and view quizzes and their associated questions / answers.
 Three levels of user access allow different users to perform different actions:

-Edit Permissions - This user can create, edit and delete quizzes, questions and answers.
+1. Edit Permissions - This user can create, edit and delete quizzes, questions and answers.

-View Permissions - This user can only view the quizzes, questions and answers.
+2. View Permissions - This user can only view the quizzes, questions and answers.

-Restricted Permissions - This user can only view questions.
+3. Restricted Permissions - This user can only view questions.

 SET UP
   1. Add the files to a new directory.